deitch/booster/README.md

 }
 ````

-The validation function provides three parameters:
+The validation function provides several parameters:

 * name: name of the model class you are validating, e.g. 'user' or 'post', helpful for generic functions.
 * field: name of the field you are validating, helpful for generic functions.
 * mode: what we were doing to get this mode for validating, helpful if you need to validate some things on save, but not load.
-One of: `find` `get` `update` `create` (which are the exact `db` methods.
+One of: `find` `get` `update` `create` 'patch`` (which are the exact `db` methods.
 Smart, eh?)
 * attrs: the JavaScript object you are validating.
+* callback: OPTIONAL.
+Async callback.

 And what should the validation function return?
 It can return one of three things: